wp-plugins/kpicasa-gallery/readme.txt

 creating a post or a page with a special keyword.
 All the images are kept on the Picasa Web Gallery server.

-**Please note that PHP5 is required**
+**Please note that PHP5 is required.**

 If enabled and properly configured, kPicasa Gallery will use the WP-Cache mechanism.

 This plugin uses Lightbox and requires that prototype and scriptaculous are already installed.
-WordPress 2.2 come with both libraries already installed.
+WordPress 2.2 and up come with both libraries already installed.

 == Installation ==